felipeangelimvieira/prophetverse/README.md

 [![codecov](https://codecov.io/gh/felipeangelimvieira/prophetverse/graph/badge.svg?token=O37PGJI3ZX)](https://codecov.io/gh/felipeangelimvieira/prophetverse)

-This library was created to make a numpyro-based Prophet model for timeseries forecasting.
-In addition, it also provides an extension that allows for hierarchical forecasting simultaneously, with potentially shared coefficients between timeseries.
+This library was created to make a numpyro-based Prophet model for timeseries forecasting, allowing the user to provide custom priors for specific groups of exogenous variables.
+In addition, it offers a multivariate implementation for hierarchical forecasting, with potentially shared coefficients between timeseries.
 All implementations (hierarchical and univariate) are based on sktime interface.

-The hierarchical one creates a Prophet-like model for each bottom series, but uses a multivariate normal likelihood as likelihood.
-Checkout the docs for more example!
+The idea was not to fully reproduce Prophet, but to provide an extension with some extra features.

+### Features

+:heavy_check_mark: Univariate and multivariate forecasting
+:heavy_check_mark: Custom prior distributions for exogenous variables
+:heavy_check_mark: Non-linear effects for exogenous variables (one may create custom effects inheriting AbstractEffect class)
+:heavy_check_mark: Shared coefficients between timeseries (multi-variate model)
+:heavy_check_mark: Sktime interface
+:heavy_check_mark: Capacity parameter of logistic trend as a random variable
+:heavy_check_mark: MCMC and MAP inference

 ## Installation